amanjpro/greenish/README.md

     period-pattern: "yyyy-MM-dd-HH"
   ```

-- They print the health for every provided period, exactly once, in the
+- They print the health for every provided periods, exactly once, in the
-  following format: `greenish-period\t$PERIOD\t1` when the period's health
+  following format: `greenish-period\t$PERIOD\t1` when the period's health is
-  is OK, or `greenish-period\t$PERIOD\t0` otherwise.
+  OK, or `greenish-period\t$PERIOD\t0` otherwise.
 It is important that:
-    - $PERIOD is in the list of the provided periods.
+    - `$PERIOD` is in the list of the provided periods.
     - The text above is in a separate line, namely the line should match:
       `^greenish-period\t.*\t(0|1)$`.
     - The three parts of the line are tab separated.
-- The scripts can have any number debugging printed lines.
+- The scripts can have any number of debugging/application output lines.
 - The script should exit with 0, under normal circumistances even if the entire
   set of periods are not in a good health.